Smoll05/CITU-CTFd-Groupers/are-you-fast-in-math/WRITEUP.md

 ```

 **4. Getting The Flag🚩**
-Now with those logic, I just need to loop the logic until I get the final answer.
+Now with those logic, I just need to loop it until I get the flag.
 The flag is:
 > You are fast in math!
 Here is your flag: CITU{0k_y0u_4r3_f4st_m4th_w1z4rd!}

 ### Full Source Code